emcf/engshell/README.md

 - install requirements: `pip install -r requirements.txt`
 - create `keys.py` in the engshell directory to define `OPENAI_KEY`
 - run `python engshell.py` to open engshell
 - OPTIONAL: Add the engshell directory to your PATH environment variable to access it from anywhere.
+Change the second line in `es.bat` to your install location.

 ## Notes:
 - `--llm` encourages LLM queries from within the code execution.